 Data science has emerged as an ally for hospital directors of pharmacy in the continuous effort to close the “diversion gap”—the space where tracking and controls are incomplete and diverters conceal their activity.
-Simple math such as standard deviation and averages have proven inadequate in identifying diverters who have become adept at covering their tracks.
+Simple math such as standard deviation and averages have proven inadequate in identifying controlled substance diverters who have become adept at covering their tracks.

-We know that diversion can occur at any point along the controlled substance distribution chain, from purchase to patient.
+We know that drug diversion can occur at any point along the controlled substance distribution chain, from purchase to patient.
 While closing gaps in the controlled substance record (a fundamental component of remaining compliant with the Controlled Substance Act) is a hospital-wide concern, pharmacy is ultimately responsible for a complete paper trail of all controlled substances at their facility.
 We also know that the point of dispensing and distribution are the areas that are hardest to track and the most complex to analyze.

 Automating Diversion Detection